GiedriusT/tamulaitis-page/src/projects/wavetwisters-vr/README.md

 ![Vestax QFO turntable](https://tamulaitis.lt/images/wavetwisters-vr/vestax-qfo-turntable.webp)

 While writing this I found out that Dj Q-Bert finally released that sequel to Wave Twisters in 2021.
-There is a full version of the album on YouTube: [Dj Qbert's ORIGINS (Wave Twisters Zero)](https://www.youtube.com/watch?v=QN_LQAtM-T4).
+There is a full version of the album on YouTube: [Dj Q-Bert's ORIGINS (Wave Twisters Zero)](https://www.youtube.com/watch?v=QN_LQAtM-T4).

 ## Pitching to funds